Judge rules against school board in probe of sex assaults

 Theo Stamos, the special counsel overseeing the special grand jury, declined comment after Monday’s hearing.

-A Loudoun County Public Schools spokesperson did not immediately respond to a question about whether the school system plans to appeal.
+In a statement issued after the hearing, the school system said it’s considering all its legal options, but that no decision has been made on whether to appeal.
 In court, though, the school board’s lawyer, Steven Webster, said one rationale for seeking the injunction to block the grand jury’s work was because it provided an avenue to appeal Plowman’s ruling.